xmrrh/aws-android-social-sample/content/socialapp/appsync/android-appsync-query.md

 Now we will list up posts posted by the user on the main screen.

-In the onCreate function of MainActivity.java, create an AWSAppSyncClient using the ClientFactory.
+In the onCreate function of **MainActivity.java**, create an AWSAppSyncClient using the ClientFactory.

 Copy ClientFactory.appSyncInit (...) into onCreate () function as below.